An exploration of the black hole entropy in Gauss-Bonnet gravity via the Weyl tensor

 When the Einstein Hilbert action is modified, the expression for the black hole entropy also needs to be modified.
 For a stationary black hole's entropy in 5-dimensional Gauss-Bonnet gravity, this is given by \cite{Clunan:2004aa,Hawking1983}

-\footnote{We have explicitly reintroduced the parameter $k$ and $\Lambda$ for this expression.
-Also note that the black hole entropy is independant of $\Lambda$.} where $A=R_5^3\Sigma_k$ is the surface area of the horizon at $r=R_5$ with $R_5$ being the largest root of $F^2(R_5)=0$.
-The expression for black hole entropy changes because the behavior of the black hole horizon changes when the Einstein field equation is modified.
+where $A=R_5^3\Sigma_k$ is the surface area of the horizon at $r=R_5$ with $R_5$ being the largest root of $F^2(R_5)=0$ \footnote{We have explicitly reintroduced the parameter $k$ and $\Lambda$ for this expression.
+Also note that the black hole entropy is independant of $\Lambda$.}.
+The expression for black hole entropy changes because the behavior of the black hole horizon changes when the Einstein field equations are modified.
 This can be seen by considering the first law of black hole mechanics \cite{Clunan:2004aa} or via Wald's Noether charge method \cite{Wald:1993aa}.